huggingface/transformers/README.md

 ## Comparing TensorFlow and PyTorch models

-We also include [a small Notebook](https://github.com/huggingface/pytorch-pretrained-BERT/blob/master/Comparing%20TF%20and%20PT%20models.ipynb) we used to verify that the conversion of the weights to PyTorch are consistent with the original TensorFlow weights.
+We also include [a simple Jupyter Notebook](https://github.com/huggingface/pytorch-pretrained-BERT/blob/master/Comparing%20TF%20and%20PT%20models.ipynb) that can be used to check that the predictions of the PyTorch model are identical to the predictions of the original TensorFlow model (within the rounding errors and the differing backend implementations of the operations, in our case we found a standard deviation of about 4e-7 on the last hidden state of the 12th layer).
 Please follow the instructions in the Notebook to run it.

 ## Note on pre-training

-The original TensorFlow code also release two scripts for pre-training BERT: [create_pretraining_data.py](https://github.com/google-research/bert/blob/master/create_pretraining_data.py) and [run_pretraining.py](https://github.com/google-research/bert/blob/master/run_pretraining.py).
+The original TensorFlow code comprise two scripts that can be used for pre-training BERT: [create_pretraining_data.py](https://github.com/google-research/bert/blob/master/create_pretraining_data.py) and [run_pretraining.py](https://github.com/google-research/bert/blob/master/run_pretraining.py).
 As the authors notice, pre-training BERT is particularly expensive and requires TPU to run in a reasonable amout of time (see [here](https://github.com/google-research/bert#pre-training-with-bert)).

-We have decided **not** to port these scripts for now and wait for the TPU support on PyTorch (see the recent [official announcement](https://cloud.google.com/blog/products/ai-machine-learning/introducing-pytorch-across-google-cloud)).
+We have decided to wait for the up-coming release of PyTorch v1.0 which is expected support training on TPU for porting these scripts (see the recent [official announcement](https://cloud.google.com/blog/products/ai-machine-learning/introducing-pytorch-across-google-cloud)).

 ## Requirements